Table of Contents

 - It is more expensive than Annulment in the Philippines because it is hostile

 - The spouse still remains a Compulsory Heir – you need a Will and also another court case called Probate to remove him.
-Check out our article on Notarial Wills or Holographic Wills (Link to our article) to understand.
+Check out our article on Notarial Wills or Holographic Wills to understand.
 Disinheritance requires grounds and Probate is a very expensive type of court case.

-Bottomline Legal Separation vs Annulment (Link to our article) is more expensive and riskier and you would also need another case called Probate to remove him as an heir.
+Bottomline Legal Separation vs Annulment is more expensive and riskier and you would also need another case called Probate to remove him as an heir.

 Judicial Separation is a court case that: